sitrox/workhorse/FAQ.md

 Workhorse::Worker.start_and_wait(pool_size: 5)
 ```

-This can then be started and "daemonized" using standard linux tools.
+This can then be started and "daemonized" using standard Linux tools.

 ## I'm getting random autoloading exceptions